Super Easy Greek Salad

 Greek salad is wonderfully refreshing and healthy.
 It can withstand sitting out for several hours without going bad.
 In fact, the longer it sits, the better it tastes.
 This is one salad that is actually better at room temperature.
 And it is healthy!
 All your friends who are dieting will love you when you arrive with this salad.

 I love this recipe.
 It was given to me by a friend many years ago.
-This is an authentic Greek salad, and contains no lettuce.
+This is an authentic Greek salad that contains no lettuce.
 It is true Mediterranean fare!
 Greek salad tastes even better the second day.
 Try this recipe and you will agree, healthy eating can be delicious!

 You can leave out the feta cheese if you prefer vegetarian.
 It tastes great either way.

-If you are going to have a garden, plan to include tomatoes and cucumbers.
-Greek salad is the perfect way to use up all those extra tomatoes and cucumbers from your garden.
-And, the fresh from your garden vegetables always taste better than store-bought.
+If you are going to have a garden, plan to include tomatoes, peppers, and cucumbers.
+Greek salad is the perfect way to use up all the extra produce from your garden.
+And the fresh from your garden vegetables always taste better than store-bought.

-- 1 pint Grape Tomatoes, (May also use cherry tomatoes, roma tomatoes and larger tomatoes.)
+- 1 pint grape tomatoes, (You may also use cherry tomatoes, roma tomatoes, and larger tomatoes)

 - Peel and seed the cucumber.
-Cut the cucumber in half length-wise and slice thinly.
+Cut the cucumber in half length-wise and slice each half into thin slices.
 Add the cucumbers to the bowl with the tomatoes.
 (Note: Seeding the cucumber is not required.)

 - Cut the green pepper in half.
 Remove the seeds and the white pith.
 Thinly slice length-wise.
-Add to bowl with other vegetables
+Add sliced peppers to the bowl with the other vegetables

 - Peel the red onion.
 Half it once length-wise and once horizontally.
 Thinly slice and add to bowl.
 You can use 1/2 the onion if you prefer.

 - Drain the Kalamata olives and add to bowl with vegetables.
 I prefer pitted olives.
 You can use olives with pits also.
-If so warn the people eating with you so there are no broken teeth.
+If you do, warn the people eating with you so there are no broken teeth.

 - Crumble the feta cheese over the vegetables and olives.

-- Pour the dressing over the vegetables, olives and cheese.
+- Pour the dressing over the vegetables, olives, and cheese.
 Mix well.
-Cover the salad and place in refrigerator for two to twenty four hours to let the flavors blend.
+Cover the salad and place in refrigerator for 2 to 24 hours to let the flavors blend.
 I like it best the next day when the flavors have had time to meld.

 - Remove the salad from the refrigerator 15 to 30 minutes prior to serving.
-The olive oil tends to harden in the refrigerator giving the salad an unpleasant appearance.
-Let the salad come close to room temperature.
+The olive oil tends to harden in the refrigerator, giving the salad an unpleasant appearance.
+(Letting the salad come close to room temperature liquefies the olive oil, and your salad will be beautiful.)
 Mix well and serve.

 How Long Will It Last?

 This salad will stay good in the refrigerator for at least one week.
-Vinegar, lemon and olive oil are all effective antimicrobials.
-I say this salad will stay good for a week to ten days, and maybe longer.
+Vinegar, lemon, and olive oil are all effective antimicrobials.
+I say this salad will stay good for 7 to 10 days, and maybe longer.

 Questions & Answers